Economic Conditions for Innovation: Private vs. Public Sector: Specification of Panel Regression Model

 \section{Specification of Panel Regression Model}

-To analyze the influence of the economic environment on the R\&D expenditure, we utilize the panel regression.
+To analyze the influence of the economic environment on the R\&D expenditures, we utilize the panel regression.
 As the dependent variable, we consider the total intramural R\&D expenditure per capita as well as R\&D expenditures per capita with a specific source of funding and R\&D expenditures per capita with a specific sector of performance.
-Therefore, we build ten models in total.
+Therefore, we build models with ten dependent variables in total.
 In all cases, we consider the average wage and the oil price as the independent variables.
-We find that stronger results are obtained when the independent variables are lagged by one year.
-This suggest that there is a one-year delay before the decision to invest and the actual investment.